How to Replace a Polaris RZR 900 Drive Belt

 Replacing the drive belt on a Polaris RZR 900S requires only the most basic tools, and about 20 minutes of your time.

-Watch the video above and follow the step-by-step walkthrough below to learn how to replace the drive belt on a Polaris RZR 900S, and how to clean both the primary and secondary clutch while you're at it.
+Watch the video above and follow the steps below to learn how to replace the drive belt on a Polaris RZR 900S, and how to clean both the primary and secondary clutch while you're at it.

 NOTE: The Polaris RZR 900S' primary clutch is commonly called the drive clutch, and the secondary clutch is commonly called the driven clutch.
 We use those terms in this guide.

-Tools and Parts Needed - Polaris RZR 900 Drive Belt Change
+Tools and Parts - Polaris RZR 900 Drive Belt Change

 - Ratchet and extensions